numfocus/gsoc/2016/proposals/iso-hayate.md

 ## Academic Experience

-I got a BS in statistics at Osaka University and I'm at Computation language laboratory now.
+I got a BS in statistics at Osaka University and I'm in Computational Linguistics Laboratory at Nara Institute of Science and Technology now.

 I studied some machine learning method in statistical perspective such as SVM, Boosting and something like that and I deeply understand about sparse estimation.